openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model.md

 Model Optimizer provides the `--static_shape` parameter that allows evaluating shapes of all operations in the model for fixed input shapes and folding shape computing sub-graphs into constants.
 The resulting IR may be more compact in size and the loading time for such IR may decrease.
 However, the resulting IR will not be reshape-able with the help of the [reshape method](../../../OV_Runtime_UG/ShapeInference.md) from OpenVINO Runtime API.
-Be aware that the `--input_shape` parameter does not affect reshape-ability of the model.
+It is worth noting that the `--input_shape` parameter does not affect reshapeability of the model.

 For example, launch Model Optimizer for the ONNX OCR model using `--static_shape`: